CodedBinary/combinatorialdesigns/README.md

 # combinatorialdesigns

 A script to generate combinatorial designs.
-Currently working on those based on affine and projective geometries and difference systems.
-Can also check for various simple properties of combinatorial designs with some small work.

 Uses Sagemath.
-At the moment I'm running it by executing `sage design.sage`
+At the moment I'm running it by executing `sage design.sage`.
+For interactive usage, run `load("design.sage")` after starting sage in the project directory.

 # Features
  - Calculation of parameters for designs